 - localize the appropriate parts of the application according to the described methodology;

-- prepare instructions on how to configure working environments of your customer's end users.
+- prepare instructions on how to configure the working environments of your customer's end users.

 We will consider different scenarios how end users work the application: